Following this lecture, you should be able to:

 Note: other types of joins

-MySQL supports all the same mutating joins that {dplyr}
+MySQL supports all the same mutating joins that {dplyr} does, including LEFT JOIN and RIGHT JOIN.

 DSC 210 Data Wrangling